ShikhaKushwaha0005/Spam-Detection/README.md

 4. Split data: 80% training, 20% testing.
 5. Train **Multinomial Naive Bayes** classifier.
 6. Test the model on unseen messages and evaluate performance.
-7. Deploy the model with **Streamlit** for real-time message validation.

 ---
 ## Setting Up